-Oh crap.
-What do I say?!
+Oh no. What do you say?!
 Here are a few common responses that you might find yourself uttering:

-In the flurry of immediate ministry demands and expectations, having someone pulling on your pant leg about far away ministry can naturally go to the back burner—unless you’re ready.
-What’s it take to be ready?
+In the flurry of immediate ministry demands and expectations, having someone pulling on your pant leg about faraway ministry can naturally go to the back burner—unless you’re ready.
+What does it take to be ready?
 And why does it matter?
-Here’s a few considerations and a handy resource to help out:
+Here’s a few considerations and a handy resource to help out.

 It’s a biblical part of following the Spirit in leading the church.

 Let’s start by speaking to the hearts of church leaders.
 You entered ministry because you wanted to shepherd people toward Christ, right?
 See your response to potential Sent Ones for what it is: not a potential administrative overhaul, but a sweet pastoral moment to make much of Jesus.
 When the Holy Spirit made his move to get Barnabas and Saul out of Antioch and on the road in the beginning of Acts 13, the leaders at Antioch were ready.
 While fasting and praying together, they heard the Spirit clearly say, “Set apart for me Barnabas and Saul for the work to which I have called them” (v.
 2).
 Now let’s not make that too romantic—nor make you guilt-ridden for not fasting and praying right now instead of reading this.
 But let it define readiness for us: an utter dependence and listening ear.
 Otherwise, how can you, like Antioch, along with the Spirit journey with your people and send them out?

 Your response to potential Sent Ones is an opportunity for a sweet pastoral moment to make much of Jesus.

 The more you send everyone into the neighborhoods, the more will want to be sent to the nations.